-It is worth noting that in most cases only the property acquired by the spouses during the marriage is subject to division.
-So, it is important to classify the property as either separate property or community property before you start to divy it up.
+It is worth noting that only the property acquired by the spouses during the marriage is subject to division in most cases.
+So, it is important to classify the property as either separate property or community property before you start to divvy it up.

 Separate property typically includes anything acquired by either party before the marriage, after the date of separation, or by inheritance or gift.
 On the other hand, marital property is anything that is acquired during the marriage.

 Gender does not affect how property is divided, so there is no set rule about what a husband or wife will receive in the divorce settlement.

 Many spouses misunderstand the rules of alimony or spousal support and have unrealistic expectations of how much they should receive from the divorce.

 The rules regarding alimony vary significantly from state to state, so it is hard to predict whether a wife is entitled to alimony or how much money she could get in the divorce.
 In general, alimony is a tool to support the spouse who needs financial assistance due to the divorce, regardless of the spouse’s gender.
 Alimony is not meant to favor or punish either spouse.